chloezql/flex-fullstack/README.md

 ## Overview

-(Flex System: a brief one or two paragraph, high-level description of your project_)

 I have a VR Physical Therapy project on doing.
 It is a software help reform remote physical therapy.
 A link here if you are interested in the idea : https://flexvr.net.
 So to facilitate this, I want to build a log-in and appointment system for patients.

 Flex system can let patients search for their nearby or wanted physical therapist and then make appointments.
 Therapists can see their await patients with their basic health condition and infos to get idea ahead of meeting.